Pagan & Magickal Terms and Definitions

 Waxing Moon: the phase of the moon after the New Moon and before the Full Moon; when the moon appears to be growing.

-Wheel of the Year, the: the Wiccan calendar made up of the sabbats and esbats; ends and begins with Samhain (sow-en).
+Wheel of the Year, the: from Wicca, the Wiccan calendar made up of the sabbats and esbats; ends and begins with Samhain (sow-en).
+Adopted by other Pagan and Witchcraft paths as a system of seasonal ritual celebrations typically involving the same eight sabbats.

-Wicca: originally spelled "Wica," taken from the root words "wicca" and "wicce" meaning "witch."
-A Pagan religion with spiritual roots in Shamanism and the earliest expressions of reverence of nature; influenced by ancient traditions, folklore, magical societies, and others.
-Followers of Wicca are also Witches.
+Wicca: first spelled "Wica," taken from the root words "wicca" and "wicce" meaning "witch."
+An initiatory modern Pagan religion and subset of Modern Witchcraft started by Gerald Gardner.
+Wicca draws from and is influenced by several spiritual and magickal roots including folklore, ancient traditions including various shamanic practices and beliefs, the earliest known expressions of reverence of nature, initiatory traditions and magical societies, and others.
+Followers of Wicca are also Witches, though not all Witches are Wiccan.

 Wiccaning: the blessing of a child; a similar concept to baptism.
 Wiccanings generally do not devote a child to Wicca, allowing the children to choose a religious or spiritual path for themselves as they grow and experience the world.